-- We have thirty (30) days to complete the review, but will make every effort to complete your review as quickly as possible.
+• We have thirty (30) days to complete the review, but will make every effort to complete your review as quickly as possible.
 It is unlikely that a review will be completed in less than two (2) weeks.
-Please plan your schedule accordingly, as exceptions to this general rule will not be made, and calls requesting exceptions are discouraged. - o If, when we start your submittal review we find that the material is too deficient to complete a full review, a review letter listing the deficient material will be sent to you.
-Your initial deficient submittal will be considered the initial review.
-The 30-day review period will start again when the re-submittal has been received.
-The Department of Community Affairs (DCA) will be notified of any plans that require three (3) or more resubmittals.
-In such cases DCA may elect to file a complaint against the Licensed Design Professional with the Department of Business and Professional Regulations.
+Please plan your schedule accordingly, as exceptions to this general rule will not be made, and calls requesting exceptions are discouraged.

-5.1: CRA Plan Review Letter (Continued)
+5.1: CRA PLAN REVIEW LETTER (Continued)